shiyivei/zero-knowledge/zero-knowledge.md

 ### **1.6.1 ZKP for 3-coloring Demo**

-**Question 1 :** Currently, you can only select adjacent pairs of nodes to check.
+**Q1 :** Currently, you can only select adjacent pairs of nodes to check.
 Would the proof still be zero knowledge if you could pick arbitrary pairs of nodes to check?

-**Answer 1 :** If I can pick arbitrary pairs of nodes to check, it means I can infer all the underlying information (the color of the whole graph) based on the two nodes, that is no longer a zero-knowledge proof
+**A1 :** If I can pick arbitrary pairs of nodes to check, it means I can infer all the underlying information (the color of the whole graph) based on the two nodes, that is no longer a zero-knowledge proof

-**Question 2:** The equation currently being used for confidence is `1-(1/E)^n`, where `E` is the number of edges in the graph, and `n` is the number of trials run.
+**Q2:** The equation currently being used for confidence is `1-(1/E)^n`, where `E` is the number of edges in the graph, and `n` is the number of trials run.
 Is this the correct equation?
 Why is there no prior?

-**Answer 2:**  It's correct, as the number of trials increases (that is, the more questions the experimenter asks), the more certain the statement is true (`1-(1/E)^n` => 100% sure)
+**A2:**  It's correct, as the number of trials increases (that is, the more questions the experimenter asks), the more certain the statement is true (`1-(1/E)^n` => 100% sure)

 ### **1.6.2 Optional - ZKP for DLOG**